World stocks up, dollar dips as Fed officials calm inflation fears

 The bounce, extending a late recovery in the prior session, interrupted a three-day rout for stocks globally, amid market jitters over accelerating U.S. inflation.

-The MSCI World Index (.MIWD00000PUS), a broad gauge of equity markets globally, was up 0.4%, clawing back some more of the week's losses, which stand at just under 3%.
+The MSCI World Index, a broad gauge of equity markets globally, was up 0.4%, clawing back some more of the week’s losses, which stand at just under 3%.

-The STOXX Europe 600 Index (.STOXX) was up 0.6%, tracking overnight gains in Asia, where MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS)gained 0.8%, although European shares remain set for their worst week since February.
+The STOXX Europe 600 Index was up 0.6%, tracking overnight gains in Asia, where MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.8%, although European shares remain set for their worst week since February.

 U.S. stock futures pointed to a higher open on Wall Street, with S&P 500 futures up 0.6% and its Nasdaq peer up 1%.